Administrators, the humanists tried to warn you. In fact, faculty and staff from all over the university probably tried to warn you. Language matters.

 All of this language and maneuvering has an impact.
 It impacts how we see ourselves, how the public sees us, and most importantly, how prospective and current students see us and our role in their educational and personal development.
 This business language, grounded in consumption metaphors, has changed the way people think about us.
 And this language not only helps constitute our world and how we function in it, it also defines who we are and what we do for the public and those we serve as educators.

 We first saw these consequences in response to the 2008 Great Recession, after which business-minded administrators more strongly supported majors with very clear paths to jobs to mollify parents and prospective students concerned about future economies.
-“Cost-benefit analyses” were used to justify extinguishing arts and humanities programs because what possible good can such majors be if they don’t make money?
-(Never mind the fact that this assumption is effectively challenged by Christopher Newfield.)
-Why encourage students to major in the humanities or arts if they can’t make livable wages after graduation?
-(Never mind the mountain of evidence proving that this assumption simply isn’t true).
+“Cost-benefit analyses” were used to justify extinguishing arts and humanities programs because what possible good can such majors be if they don’t make money for the university (Never mind the fact that this assumption is effectively challenged by Christopher Newfield.)?
+Why encourage students to major in the humanities or arts if they can’t make livable wages after graduation (Never mind the mountain of evidence proving that this assumption simply isn’t true.)?
 Still, majors in the humanities and arts were cut based on the incorrect and unsupported presumption that their graduates wouldn’t get a good “return on investment.”
 And other majors, particularly those in STEM and business, were trumpeted (again, based largely on fallacious notions of what students earn with those degrees alongside the rhetoric/myth of the all-encompassing “STEM crisis”) as superior because they supposedly offered a better “ROI.”
 This is not to say that earning a livable salary isn’t a fair concern.
 It is.
 But the language and metaphors of business focused often only on salary, as opposed to also considering what areas of study and careers would make graduates happy throughout their lives, concerns that are not mutually exclusive.
 These tendencies encouraged the public to measure our institutions primarily by “ROI” and not the extent to which students left our campuses better prepared to live truly meaningful lives.

 And so here we are.
 Fast forward twelve years and COVID-19 has citizens who view higher education as simply a commodity coming for all of us this time, not just the humanities and arts.
 Consumption metaphors and the business-speak that supports them, generously slathered all over colleges and universities for years now, have changed the way that many citizens see all of higher education.
 We are not teachers called to serve, we are employees not delivering an exact product “bought.”
 Our courses are not places to grow citizens and thinkers, they are “units” my students put in their “shopping carts” when they register for classes each semester.
 And we are not humans doing our very best in a situation none of us signed up for, we are workers delivering a “product” that isn’t rising to the “value” of what’s been paid for.